syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 Once the jenkins-operator deployment is ready, press <kbd>Ctrl</kbd>+<kbd>C</kbd>
 to exit the watch mode.

-If at this stage we create another Kubernetes cluster and follow similar steps as the above, the Jenkins Promise dependencies would also be installed on the new Worker cluster.
-We will later on see how we can nudge Kratix to only make certain Promises available in certain clusters.
+If at this stage you create another Kubernetes cluster and follow similar steps as the above, the Jenkins Promise dependencies would also be installed on the new Worker cluster.

+Later in this tutorial you will learn how to make certain Promises available in certain clusters based on Promise configurations.

 Great!
 The Jenkins Promise installation is now complete.
-Let's switch roles for a moment and become the developer requesting a new Jenkins instance.
+It is time to switch roles for a moment and become the developer requesting a new Jenkins instance.

 ## Request a Jenkins Instance {#request-jenkins}